 Introduction

-Hiking is one of our favorite activities.
-There is no great mystery around hiking, and we want it to be accessible to everyone.
-We have created this Hiking Tips and Gear page for you to learn about hiking and to use as a guide when preparing to hike.
+Hiking is one of our favorite activities!
+There’s no great mystery around hiking, and we want it to be accessible to everyone.
+We’ve created this Complete Guide to Day Hiking for you to learn about hiking, what you’ll need for a hike, and how to prepare.

 What is Hiking?

 Hiking is walking anywhere, typically not on a road, although some hikes, including the Appalachian Trail, sometimes include road segments.
+In addition, hiking sometimes involves scrambling.
 Also called trekking, hiking is a free activity that provides boundless rewards and benefits.
 In this post, we share hiking tips and how to avoid common problems, as well as tips for suitable clothing and gear.

 Many places can only be visited by hiking, including mountain tops, hidden beaches and other beautiful places in remote areas.
 Hiking can be done at any time of the year in many areas.
 Adjust the gear and supplies you need to fit the distance and conditions of the hike.